GLP-1 Drug Fails to Quell Alzheimer’s in Novo Nordisk Trials

 NegativeHealth

-• Novo Nordisk's trials of its diabetes and weight loss drug, Ozempic, have failed to demonstrate any positive effects on cognition or functioning in individuals with mild cognitive impairment or dementia, marking a significant setback for the company's ambitions in treating Alzheimer's disease.
+• Novo Nordisk's trials of semaglutide, marketed as Ozempic and Wegovy, have failed to demonstrate any cognitive benefits for individuals with mild cognitive impairment or dementia, marking a significant setback for the company's ambitions to expand the drug's applications beyond obesity and diabetes treatment.

 — via World Pulse Now AI Editorial System